yasserglez/yasserglez.github.io/content/pages/software.md

 title: Open-Source Software

-Below is a list of open-source software I've written or co-authored.
+This is a list of open-source software I've written or co-authored.
 Most of the code is available on my [GitHub](https://github.com/yasserglez) account.